Year of Publication

 Digital Object Identifier (DOI)

 Durr, Anna Caroline, "CULTURAL SENSITIVITY IN COOPERATIVE EXTENSION NUTRITION EDUCATION PROGRAMMING IN KENTUCKY" (2018).
-Theses and Dissertations--Dietetics and Human Nutrition.
+Theses and Dissertations--Nutrition and Food Systems.
 63.